 7. Central heating a.
 Is there a central heating system in your property?
 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
 If you have answered yes or partial - what kind of central heating is there?
-(Examples: gas-fired, solid fuel, electric storage heating, gas warm air). ☐ Yes ☐ No ☐ Partial 5 If you have answered yes, please answer the three questions below: (i) When was your central heating system or partial central heating UNKNOWN g system installed? (ii) Do you have a maintenance contract for the central heating system?
-If you have answered yes, please give details of the company with which you have a maintenance contract: ☐ Yes ⊠ No (iii) When was your maintenance agreement last renewed?
-(Please and year). provide the month 8.
-Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old? ⊠ Yes □ No 9.
-Issues that may have affected your property а.
+(Examples: gas-fired, solid fuel, electric storage heating, gas warm air).
+If you have answered yes , please answer the three questions Yes No Partial 5 (i) When was your central heating system or partial central heating installed? (ii) Do you have a maintenance contract for the central heating system?
+If you have answered yes, please give details of the company with which you have a maintenance contract: ng system Yes No (iii) When was your maintenance agreement last renewed?
+(Please month and year). e provide the 8.
+Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
+Yes No 9.
+Issues that may have affected your property a.
 Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
-If you have answered yes, is the damage the subject of any outstanding insurance claim? ☐ Yes ☑ No ☐ Yes ☐ No b.
+If you have answered yes , is the damage the subject of any outstanding insurance claim?
+Yes No Yes No b.
 Are you aware of the existence of asbestos in your property?
-If you have answered yes, please give details: ☐ Yes ☑ No
+If you have answered yes, please give details: Yes No a.
+Please tick which services are connected to your property and give details of the supplier: